 A weekly meeting can get you in the loop without smothering your child.
 Sunday evenings are a great family meeting time for you to go over things like:

 Everyone should bring their planners or calendars.
 If they don't own one, be sure to get them one.
-Work your way through each day asking what everyone has scheduled like work, practices, games, and before and after school activities.
+Work your way through each day asking what everyone has scheduled for work, practices, games, and before and after-school activities.
 Next, determine transportation needs.
 Does your child have a ride to each event on their calendar or will you need to provide transportation on one or more days?

 The review school-related things.
 Are any projects due or big tests scheduled?
 Does your child have all the necessary tools or supplies?